-Today’s destination is the city of Clinton, Oklahoma, we covered 364 km (226 miles) today.
+Today’s destination was the city of Clinton, Oklahoma, we covered 364 km (226 miles) today.

 Our touristy travels today included the following: